bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 `Foo::from_reflect` calls `<(f32, f32)>::from_reflect` which itself calls `f32::from_reflect`.

 This is why, when deriving `FromReflect`, all fields *must* also implement `FromReflect`[^1].
-Without this, the trait itself won't just "not work"— it won't even compile.
+Without this, the trait implementation won't compile.

 ### Why is `FromReflect` useful?